Free and Cheap Activities in Christchurch

-5. Walk out to sea on New Brighton Pier
+5. Walk Out to Sea on New Brighton Pier – FREE

 Location: New Brighton

-Who needs to pay for a gondola up the Port Hills when you have twoworking legs (and a tight wallet)?
-Remarkable views of Christchurch can be enjoyed from the Bridle Path walk, which is 3hours return.
+Who needs to pay for a gondola up the Port Hills when you have two working legs (and a tight wallet)?
+Remarkable views of Christchurch can be enjoyed from the Bridle Path walk, which is 3 hours return.
 The Bridle Path Walk starts just below the gondola.
+If you do want to get to the top via the Christchurch Gondola, however, you can usually get a good deal on Klook.
 To get there without a car, Metro Bus number 28 takes you from Central Station to the Gondola base and through to Lyttelton.

 Location: 10 Bridle Path Road, Heathcote Valley

-An NZ$25 return ferry will take you to Quail Island: where sights include shipwrecks and, errr, former leperocy colony and quarantine station.
+Probably one of the most underrated Christchurch attractions is Quail Island.
+A NZ$25 return ferry will take you to Quail Island: where sights include shipwrecks and, errr, former leprosy colony and quarantine station.
 Not forgetting all the stunning beaches and bushwalks, of course!